jsynowiec/airqmon/README.md

 To configure own credentials, you have to:

 1. Register for a developers account at the https://developer.airly.eu/login
-2. Copy the API key that is displayed after signing in at the above page
+2. After signing in copy the API key that is displayed under the "Authentication" section.
 3. Open Airqmon preferences by clicking on the cog icon or pressing `⌘+,`
 4. Paste the copied API key into the _Airly API key_ text field